arishl/OpEng/README.md

-Option Pricer For European and American Options
+Option Pricer for American Options using a multithreaed Longstaff-Schwartz Least Square Monte Carlo Method.

-TODO:
-    - Threading
-    - Americdan
-    - API calls to get real data